sutharimanikanta/doc-ocr/README.md

 # Medical Prescription OCR Pipeline - Development Journey
+for testing the solution for bench mark you can directly go for this collab file and just follow the steps mentioned in file https://colab.research.google.com/drive/1ipstZ7gsN9Yx2g_8XWtU-ugOolHl6a7-?usp=sharing

 ## Overview
 This project tackles one of the most challenging problems in healthcare digitization: **extracting structured information from handwritten doctor prescriptions**.
 This README documents the complete journey from initial experimentation to the final production-ready solution.